don4ye/SentimentPulse/README.md

 While the results were modest, they highlight important challenges in sentiment classification using simple models and underscore the need for richer features or more advanced techniques.

+## Limitations

+- The dataset is limited to news from 2008–2016 and may not generalize to today's market behavior.
+- The TF-IDF method may not fully capture the context and semantics in the headlines.
+- Logistic Regression may be too simple for capturing the complexity of sentiment-driven market movement.

 ## 🔮 Future Work

 To improve model performance and expand the project’s scope, the following steps are recommended: